What's the status of remaining uncommitted five-star football recruits?

-Eight players ranked as five stars by the 247Sports Composite remain uncommitted with several set to announce at either the Under Armour All-America Game on Jan.
+Six players ranked as five stars by the 247Sports Composite remain uncommitted with several set to announce at either the Under Armour All-America Game on Jan.
 1 or the U.S. Army All-American Bowl on Jan.
 7.

 Here is a look at each player’s expected plan and schools that remain involved.